I'm Ready (Sam Smith and Demi Lovato song): Synopsis

 The music video opens on Smith circling a man on the wrestling mat, as they sing about "waiting patiently for a beautiful lover" and vowing to "take that risk tonight" with someone new.
 As the instrumental approaches the bridge of the song, Smith lines up for a 100-meter sprint—they and their equally glam competitors dash off in sky-high stilettos, voluminous skirts, and impeccably applied makeup.
 These competitors include queer artists and drag queens Valentina, Gigi Goode, Dee TrannyBear, Alok Vaid-Menon, Shea Diamond and Jeffrey C. Williams.

-The second verse of the song is taken over by Lovato; they hold court on a tall diving board, rocking a sophisticated black suit and appearing androgynous in style and mannerisms, as a queer all-male synchronized swim team near them on the diving board dive into the pool below them.
+The second verse of the song is taken over by Lovato; she holds court on a tall diving board, rocking a sophisticated black suit and appearing androgynous in style and mannerisms, as a queer all-male synchronized swim team near her on the diving board dive into the pool below her.
 Later on, Smith dances in high heels in their wrestling suit with their competitor wrestlers dancing alongside them.
 The choreography was coordinated by choreographer Sean Bankhead.
 Lovato and Smith eventually come together for the song's climax, which takes them to a gymnast-filled medal ceremony.